Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/generics/README.md

 Object[] stringBoxes = new Box<String>[]; //Error
 ```

-**No Exceptionn** - A generic class is not allowed to extend the Throwable class directly or indirectly.
+**No Exception** - A generic class is not allowed to extend the Throwable class directly or indirectly.

 ```java
 //The generic class Box<T> may not subclass java.lang.Throwable